ARIZONA

 (unknown dates), near Pearce Ferry

-Not really a fort, it was a crude shanty built north of the Colorado River by a man named Garrett and Bill Shanley when they were living in that area.
+Not really a fort, it was a crude 12x14-foot rock shanty built on the north side of the Colorado River by a man named Garrett and Bill Shanley when they were living in that area.
 There are no roads leading to it.
 You must hike or go on horseback.
+Located within the 1976 addition to the Grand Canyon National Park.

 Fort Mohave

-A Federal fort at Beale's Crossing to protect the ferry to Needles, California, it was abandoned in 1861 for Los Angeles, CA, to quell a civil disturbance there.
-Initially known as Camp Colorado (1).
-Renamed Camp Mohave (1863 - 1879) after the post was reactivated.
-Turned over to the Indian Reservation in 1890 for use as a school, but closed in 1935.
-The buildings were destroyed in 1942, but some ruins remain.
+A Federal fort on the Colorado River at Beale's Crossing to protect the ferry to Needles, California.
+It was abandoned and burned in May 1861, the troops transferring to Los Angeles, CA to quell a civil disturbance there.
+It was initially known as Camp Colorado (1) (April 1859).
+Renamed Camp Mohave (May 1863 - April 1879) after the post was reactivated by CA Volunteers.
+This post was most likely the "Fort Navajo" that Gen. James Carleton described in 1862 dispatches, to mislead Confederate spies in California.
+Adobe structures were built in 1870.
+Abandoned in May 1890, turned over to the Fort Mohave Indian Reservation in September 1890 for use as an Indian school, but closed in 1935.
+The buildings were torn down in 1942, but some ruins remain.

-(NOTE: "Mohave" is generally spelled with an "H" east of the Colorado River, and spelled with a "J" west of the Colorado River.
-Both are pronounced the same.)
+(NOTE: "Mohave" is generally spelled today with an "h" east of the Colorado River, and spelled with a "j" west of the Colorado River.
+Both are pronounced the same.
+However, it was almost always spelled with a "j" in U.S. War Department records.)

 Camp Colorado (2)